 Other than very young adults and the elderly, people will often answer ‘yes’ to the first and second questions, and many will have the same answer to one or more of the questions which follow.
 If you answered ‘yes’ to any of the above questions, now is the time to apply for life insurance.

-This website does not provide personalised advice, and it takes no account of your personal insurance needs or circumstances.
-In particular, the information in this website is not personalised financial advice for the purposes of the Financial Advisers Act 2008 and should not be relied upon in making a decision about insurance.
-If you are unable to (or do not wish to) determine your cover requirements on your own, then read our section on obtaining advice.
+- This website does not provide financial advice, and it takes no account of your personal insurance needs or circumstances.
+In particular, this website does not provide financial advice within the meaning of the Financial Markets Conduct Act 2013 and it should not be relied upon in making a decision about insurance.
+If you are unable to (or do not wish to) determine your cover requirements yourself, then read our section about obtaining advice.